Robert S. Stewart

 These industries range from precious, base, industrial and strategic mineral mining and metallurgical projects, oil and natural gas exploration, production and distribution (both upstream and downstream), pipelines, power generation and distribution.

 As Remote mining operations often take place in the far North, deserts, mountainous regions or in foreign countries, Stewart has tackled more than the geographic and geological challenges.
-New Hybrid Aircraft Technology is now capable of dramtically lowering the costs of building these operations as they no longer depend on roads, railways, ports, ships, even airports, to move 20-500 tons of cargo into building and operating these remote mining/petroleum/infrastructure operations worldwide.
+New Hybrid Aircraft Technology is now capable of dramatically lowering the costs of building these operations as they no longer depend on roads, railways, ports, ships, even airports, to move 20-500 tons of cargo into building and operating these remote mining/petroleum/infrastructure operations worldwide.

-Diseases have affected millions of workers.
+Diseases like Ebola and HIV/AIDS have affected millions of workers.
 Interop led important discoveries in diseases and help to find many life-saving products to fight them.
+The airships can land in any remote location worldwide to stop epidemics like this.

 Other engineering projects include airport development, researching alternative fuels, aircraft sales, construction, engineering, highways, hotels and hospitality, hydro-electric dams and power distribution, infrastructure, natural gas, nuclear power, alternative and conventional medical healthcare clinics and systems, new medical products, telecommunications, and waste recycling.